You don't have to train yourself to death to smile during a race.

 I've tried following tougher training plans that incorporated a lot of intervals and threshold or sweetspot efforts.
 In the end, these programs always added a huge amount of stress to my life.
 They would sap some of the joy out of cycling, until eventually, I’d start missing workouts and quit.
 I’ve gone through this cycle countless times.

 Last year, instead of going through it again, I retooled my training to make consistency the primary goal.
-The only thing I focused on was riding regularly every week and increasing my riding volume.
+The only thing I focused on was riding regularly every week and slowly increasing my riding volume.
 This kept riding fun and made it easier to fit more rides into my busy schedule.

 Photo: Lifetime